lingeorge88/gitemotePR_GL/README.md

 # GitEmote GitHub Action

 GitEmote is a GitHub Action that adds an emote reaction to new pull requests based on their titles.
 It's a fun way to express your emotions and engagement with incoming changes!
+This is a modified action based off of the original [PR Emote Generator](https://github.com/rcmtcristian/gitemote) action created by [@rcmtcristian](https://github.com/rcmtcristian)

 ## Usage